Unitary operator: Definition

 Definition 1.
 A unitary operator is a bounded linear operator U : H → H on a Hilbert space H that satisfies U*U = UU* = I, where U* is the adjoint of U, and I : H → H is the identity operator.

 The weaker condition U*U = I defines an isometry.
-The other condition, UU* = I, defines a coisometry.
-Thus a unitary operator is a bounded linear operator which is both an isometry and a coisometry, or, equivalently, a surjective isometry.
+The other weaker condition, UU* = I, defines a coisometry.
+Thus a unitary operator is a bounded linear operator that is both an isometry and a coisometry, or, equivalently, a surjective isometry.

 An equivalent definition is the following:

 Definition 2.
 A unitary operator is a bounded linear operator U : H → H on a Hilbert space H for which the following hold: